zuozhenggh/learning-library/data-management-library/database/rac/fundamentals/clusterware/test_gi.md

 15. Why have the virtual interfaces disappeared?
 Why are the virtual interfaces running on the other node?
 What state are they in?

-    - When the private interconnect is down on node1 the VIP for node1 is running on node2.
+    - When the private interconnect is down on node 1 the VIP for node 1 is running on node2.
 The reverse would be true if the private interconnect were down on node2.

-16. Go back to node2 and rerun the ifconfig command.
+16. Go back to node 2 and rerun the ifconfig command.

     ````
     sudo ifconfig -a